kontaktio/telegraf_archived/plugins/inputs/win_perf_counters/README.md

 This must be specified for every counter you want the results of, or use `["*"]` for all the counters of the object, if the `UseWildcardsExpansion` param is set to `true`.
+This must be specified for every counter you want the results of, or use `["*"]` for all the counters for object, if the `UseWildcardsExpansion` param is set to `true`

 #### Measurement